gu-fan/awesome/README.rst

                 left-click(lyric)
                 right-click(toggle)
         - CPU
-            show CPU details with mouse hovering
+            show CPU details in tooltip
         - Mem
-            show Mem details with mouse hovering
+            show Mem details in tooltip
         - Uptime

     some autostart programs.

-    some app in menu
+    some app in menu. (using Faenza icon set)

     add shutdown/rebooot/suspend/hibernate in menu
     (need dbus and exec ck-lauch-session in .xinitrc)